 All 36 players completed a test of their brain’s working memory.
 Part of short-term memory, it’s what allows people to hold something in their minds for brief periods of time.
 One example would be remembering a phone number long enough to dial it.

 The researchers found no difference between the two groups in terms of how fast or accurately they could answer test questions.
 But they did find differences in how the players’ brains had responded.
 Scans that mapped their brains’ electrical activity showed that concussed players had to work harder to solve the tasks.

-In these tests, the athletes viewed a series of letters as they flashed across a computer screen, one by one.
+In these tests, the athletes viewed a series of letters as they flashed, one by one, across a computer screen.
 Players had to indicate whether a particular letter was the same as the one displayed two letters earlier.
 Hudac’s team recorded how quickly the players responded and how accurate they were.

 While the players were taking this memory test, they wore a net on their head.
 It contained 256 sensors.
-Each of them recorded electrical activity, focusing on different regions.
+Each of them recorded electrical activity, focusing on different parts of the brain.
 This type of recording is called an EEG, short for electroencephalogram (Ee-LEK-troh-en-SEF-uh-lo-gram).

 The team found that players in the concussion group had longer delays before those tell-tale peaks showed up.
 And when ERPs did occur, the peaks were bigger than those seen in non-concussed players.
 This suggests that the brains of concussed athletes use more resources to accomplish the same tasks, Hudac says.
 Simply put: Their brains must work harder.

 What’s more, brain areas key to working memory were less active in concussed players.
 Instead, their brains as a whole worked to accomplish the memory tasks.